 – No claim bonus

-- Claim procedure: A good claim procedure is simple and straight- forward with no hidden factors.
+A good car insurance claim procedure is simple and straight- forward with no hidden factors.
 Knowing the same and being aware of all the factors is important.